n8henrie/fauxmo-plugins/README.md

 - I've implemented a crude plugin import system that allows users to create and user their own plugins by inheriting from `FauxmoPlugin` and including the path to the file in their config.
-- This means I can remove dependencies from Fauxmo that some users may not use (e.g. my `homeassistant.remote` stuff), and hopefully users unfamiliar with virtualenvs will quit breaking their installations due to my pinned versions.
+- This means I can remove dependencies from Fauxmo that some users may not use, and hopefully users unfamiliar with virtualenvs will quit breaking their installations due to my pinned versions.
 - I'll be able to update plugins without having to release a new version of Fauxmo core, keeping them in their own separate VCS silos.
-- I can implement probably unsafe code like the new `CommandLinePlugin` as a plugin, and users wanting such functionality can easily install at their own risk without making *all* Fauxmo users do so.

 ## Using plugins